linuxenthusiastic/linuxenthusiastic/README.md

 Build secure products that leverage modern software engineering, blockchain technologies, and artificial intelligence.

 I'm always learning, experimenting with emerging technologies, and pushing myself to become a better engineer every day.

+---

+`Tools become outdated.
+Frameworks change.
+Vulnerabilities evolve.
+But those who understand networks, systems, cryptography, and software from the ground up will always be able to learn what comes next.`